-To the extent possible, and in order to seek a more advantageous trade price, we may (but are not required to) aggregate orders for the purchase of a security for the Accounts of several discretionary Client accounts for execution in a single transaction ("block trades").
-However, Clients in our Solutions Program should be aware that we do not require Financial Advisors who manage Solutions accounts to aggregate orders for Client accounts into block trades.
-As a result, Clients with Solutions accounts managed by the same Financial Advisor (including, for example, in the same Solutions Portfolio) may receive different execution prices even when trading in the same security on the same day.
-Additionally, we may not be able to execute block trades notwithstanding that one or more MBT

-Portfolios are trading in the same securities on the same day.
+To the extent possible, and in order to seek a more advantageous trade price, Stifel may (but are not required to) aggregate orders for the purchase of a security for the Accounts of several Program Clients for execution in a single transaction ("block trades").
+However, Clients in the Solutions Program should be aware that we do not require our Financial Advisors who manage Solutions accounts to aggregate orders for Client accounts into block trades.
+As a result, Clients with Solutions accounts invested in the same Solutions Portfolio may receive different execution prices even when trading in the same security on the same day.
+Additionally, Stifel may not be able to execute block trades notwithstanding that one or more MBT Portfolios are trading in the same securities on the same day.
 Clients should, therefore, understand that discretionary accounts in one or more MBT Portfolios and/or Programs may get different prices even if such accounts trade in the same security on the same day.
 When used, block trading generally allows us to execute equity trades in a timely, equitable manner.
 The related transaction costs are shared equally at an average price per share and on a pro rata basis between all accounts included in the block trade.
 Orders that cannot be filled in the same block trade or at the same average price are assigned to accounts in a manner that ensures no bias towards any Client.
 This practice does not ordinarily affect or otherwise reduce fees, commissions, or other costs charged to Clients for these transactions, but may provide price improvement.
 A partial fill of a block trade may be allocated among Client accounts randomly, pro rata, or by some other equitable procedure.
-In certain cases, Advisers on our Advisory platform may use computer systems that allocate purchase and sale transactions either on a random or pro rata basis.
+In certain cases, Advisers on Stifel's Advisory platform may use computer systems that allocate purchase and sale transactions either on a random or pro rata basis.
 In any case, Clients may pay higher or lower prices for securities than may otherwise have been obtained.

-In connection with the handling of block orders, our firm may engage in hedging, offsetting, liquidating, facilitating, or positioning transactions ("risk-mitigating transactions") that may occur at the same time or in advance of a client order, and these activities may have impact on market prices.
-Beyond these risk-mitigating transactions, our firm and/or affiliates will refrain from any conduct that could disadvantage or harm the execution of client orders or that would place our financial interests ahead of clients.
-Unless we are informed in writing ("opt out"), we will conclude that clients understand that we may engage in risk-mitigating transactions in connection with client orders and will conclude that clients have given us (including our affiliates) consent to handle block transactions as described above.
+In connection with the handling of block orders, Stifel may engage in hedging, offsetting, liquidating, facilitating, or positioning transactions ("risk-mitigating transactions") that may occur at the same time or in advance of a client order, and these activities may have impact on market prices.
+Beyond these risk-mitigating transactions, Stifel and/or its affiliates will refrain from any conduct that could disadvantage or harm the execution of client orders or that would place Stifel's financial interests ahead of clients.

+Unless Stifel is informed in writing ("opt out"), Stifel will conclude that clients understand that Stifel may engage in risk-mitigating transactions in connection with client orders and will conclude that clients have given consent to our firm and Stifel to handle block transactions as described above.
 Clients can contact their Financial Advisor for instructions on how to opt out.